ironsmile/nedomi/README.md

 * `cache_zones` - *array* of *objects*, [read more](#cache-zones)
 * `http` - *object*, [read more](#http-config)
 * `logging` - *object*, [read more](#logging)

+If you feel want to just skip to the full example - [here is the place for your click](#full-config-example).
+For everyone else a description of all configuration options follows.

 ### HTTP Config